Our Story

 Created and hosted by Anthony James, a fifth generation Australian man living on ancient lands among the oldest continuous cultures on earth.
 He is a Prime Ministerial award-winner for service to the international community, sought after MC, facilitator and educator, widely published writer, Honorary Research Fellow at the University of Western Australia, and Warm Data Lab Host Certified by the International Bateson Institute.

-The RegenNarration podcast began in 2017 and has since featured global figures like Paul Hawken, Hazel Henderson, Douglas Rushkoff, Judith Schwartz, Manchán Magan, Kate Raworth, Nora Bateson, Nicole Masters, John Fullerton, and Allan Savory, brilliant filmmakers Damon Gameau, Rachel Ward, and Nicol Ragland, writers Tim Winton, Tim Hollo, and Jo Chandler, Australia’s first independent female MP Cathy McGowan, and our most recent Kate Chaney, Aboriginal leaders like Tyson Yunkaporta, Dr Anne Poelina, and Natalie Davey, Aboriginal leaders in the resurgence of ‘native foods’ Bruce Pascoe, Bruno Dann, Gaala Watson and Jacob Birch, wellbeing economy leaders Katherine Trebeck, Amanda Cahill, and the Sustainable Table team, pioneers in regenerative agriculture like David and Frances from Wooleen Station, Di and Ian Haggerty, Terry McCosker, and Charles Massy, next generation leaders like Tanya Massy, Sam Vincent, Kaycee Simuong & Tom Macindoe, research leaders on nutrition and diet (including the ‘question of meat’) Fred Provenza, Matthew Evans and Sam Vincent, deliberative democracy leaders Jeff Goebel, Nicole Curato and Amanda Cahill, and a range of other people you may otherwise have never heard of, but you’ll be glad you did.
+The RegenNarration podcast began in 2017 and has since featured global figures like Paul Hawken, the late Hazel Henderson, Douglas Rushkoff, Manchán Magan, Kate Raworth, Nora Bateson, Nicole Masters, and Allan Savory, brilliant filmmakers Damon Gameau, Rachel Ward, Joel Caldwell, and Nicol Ragland, renowned writers Tim Winton, Judith Schwartz, and Tim Hollo, Australia’s first independent female federal MP Cathy McGowan, and our most recent Kate Chaney, the youngest ever female Senator in Maine USA Chloe Maxmin, and the Dirtroad Organising movement she gave rise to, Aboriginal leaders like Tyson Yunkaporta, Dr Anne Poelina, and Natalie Davey, Aboriginal leaders in the resurgence of ‘native foods’ Bruce Pascoe, Bruno Dann, Gaala Watson and Jacob Birch, Native American leaders James and Joyce Skeet, and Kelsey Scott, wellbeing and regenerative economy leaders Katherine Trebeck, John Fullerton, Amanda Cahill, and the Sustainable Table team, Australian pioneers in regenerative agriculture like David and Frances from Wooleen Station, Di and Ian Haggerty, Terry McCosker, Charles Massy, and Chris Henggeler and family at Kachana Station, next generation leaders like Tanya Massy, Sam Vincent, Kaycee Simuong & Tom Macindoe, research leaders on nutrition and diet (including the ‘question of meat’) Fred Provenza and Matthew Evans, deliberative democracy and consensus leaders Jeff Goebel and Nicole Curato, and a range of other people you may otherwise have never heard of, but you’ll be glad you did.

 There are so many of these stories to share.
 Stories that change the bigger stories, the stories we live by – as we narrativise our way through life, making sense of things the best we can, and framing our sense of what's normal, acceptable or even possible.